-Make it clear to the staff handling the party, and related vendors that the date for the event has been set, and there will be no backing out.
-Avoid all last-minute changes, as it could jeopardise the success of your event.
+Make it clear to the staff handling the party and related vendors that the date for the event has been set, and there will be no backing out.
+Avoid all last-minute changes, as they could jeopardize the success of your event.

-To make everything more official, sign contracts and legal documents agreeing on the date that the hired staff would be providing you with their service, the venue, and time of your event.
+To make everything more official, sign contracts and legal documents agreeing on the date the hired staff will provide you with their service, the venue, and the time of your event.

 There must also be penalties and fees for defaulters.

 Amid all that planning, spending, and co-ordinating, don’t forget to send out invites to all the people you wish to be in attendance.
 Start with a list at least two months before your event.